levkorsy/sportapp/README.md

 # sportapp
-Simpl sport application built with Reactjs and Nodejs
+Simpl sport application built with Reactjs and Nodejs and Mysql